 However, there is one other outlier on the list - A Borrowed Identity (aka The Dancing Arabs), a film which adresses the cultural dilemmas around integration, faced by Arabs who grow up within Israeli-Jewish society.

-Films about War - Israeli-made, or seen from the Israeli viewpoint
+Films about War - Israeli-made, or seen from the Israeli/Jewish viewpoint

 The trio of films in the middle of the list, however - Beaufort, Waltz With Bashir and Lebanon - are all extraordinarily honest pieces of work, which ask profound existential questions about that very situation.
-Also, Tantura is a documentary about a man who paid a very heavy price for asking too many of those questions for the liking of many of his compatriots.
+Also, Tantura is a documentary about an Israeli who paid a very heavy price for asking too many of uncomfortable questions about 1948 for the liking of many of his compatriots.
 I’ve included Yossi & Jagger on this list, as well as on the list of “normal” films, because it has quite a lot to say about both Israeli society and the state of endless war.

 Films about the Occupation